bernardphh/500px-APIless/README.md

 - TODO:
    - [x] Handling more exceptions
    - [x] Use WebDriverWait whenever possible, instead of time.sleep()
-   - [ ] Putting images thumbnails in the result files
+   - [x] Putting images thumbnails in the result files
    - [ ] Add ChromeCast support to slideshow
    - [x] Support command-line arguments
    - [ ] Play slideshow in random order
    - [ ] Making a GUI
-   - [ ] Automatic data analyzation
+   - [ ] Automatic data analysis

 Prior to this project, I have zero knowledge about python and web scraping.
 No doubt there are rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.